MURDERGUTS/MURDERGUTS/README.md

-im a mobile player cries
+im a mobile player cries (won't really be updating this)